Udit063/Dynammic_programming/Min_Path_Sum/Memoization.md

 We have two variables **(rows and cols)** to express it instead of indexes.
 Now for performing the stuff, we have two paths, to go up or to go left.
 Then, find the **min** of the up and left to find the min path sum and **add** it to the current cell.

 For memoization, declare a dp 2D array and initialize with -1.
-Just call it before going up or left and at last store the sum in the 2D array.
+Just check it before going up or left and at last store the sum in the 2D array.

 ## Code